FinTekkers/ui-service/README.md

-# # TODO
+# TODOs

-* Integrate protobuf as the serialization format
-* Start leveraging the serialized method in objects
-* Creating a versioning mechanism that allows for additive changes
+* Implement Rust bindings
+  * (Subsequently create a valuation service - outside of scope of this project)
 * Make models self-describing via Annotations
 * Create a 'model service' that can expose the data dictionary
   * Maybe creates example objects?